Gabby Logan addresses sexual dysfunction taboo, after husband Kenny's prostate cancer diagnosis

 Read more: Here’s how to check for prostate cancer

 He added: “Talk to your mates.
 Definitely talk to mates, be open.
 Don’t be scared to see how you feel.”

-The couple promised to share future updates on Mr Logan’s recovery progress.
+The couple promised to share future updates on Kenny's recovery progress.

-Bill Turnbull, who passed away last month at the age of 66 after being diagnosed with prostate cancer in 2017, also urged men to be aware of the symptoms of the illness.
+Bill Turnbull, who died on 31 August at the age of 66 after being diagnosed with prostate cancer in 2017, also urged men to be aware of the symptoms of the illness.